 It is opportune to let you know how the situation is regarding the Seville orange market.
-We believe that people should be aware of this, as well, so that they know firsthand that working with the Gospa Citrus brand is a guarantee.
+We believe that people should be aware of this, as well, so that they know first hand that working with certified organic Seville oranges is the only guarantee they have when making quality, ethically sound marmalades.

-The truth is that the price of the Seville orange is being cut more and more because the Seville oranges produced by the ornamental trees lining the streets of Seville and the neighboring towns are being picked and taken to fresh fruit storehouses where they are packed and exported to Perpignan and other distributors who send them directly to supermarkets.
+The truth is that the price of the Seville orange is being cut more and more because the Seville oranges produced by the ornamental trees lining the streets of Seville and the neighboring towns are being picked and taken to fresh fruit storehouses where they are packed and exported to Perpignan and other distributors who send them directly to supermarkets, or, also, converted into pulp which is then bought by many marmalade companies to make their preserves.

 We have confirmed through testimonies, photographs, etc., from the orange pickers that the oranges come from the streets and not from farms (organic or not orchards), and are sent to the UK, France and other countries.
 The information about picking oranges from the street is in the press, social media…